sjednac/aws-ssh-sync/README.md

     * Include a global name prefix and/or a region ID to identify the connection in a unique way.
 * Use public or private IPs.
 * Set various SSH params:
-    * Skip strict host checking, if needed (e.g. internal autoscaling groups).
+    * Skip strict host checking, if needed.
+Can be useful when working with (internal) autoscaling groups.
     * Provide a server alive interval to keep the connection from timing out.
     * Use custom identity files.
     * ...